Donsidious/21/CS50Final/21/README.md

 ## Github and Edex

--**Donsidious**
+- **Donsidious**

 ## City and Country

--**Brighton, USA**
+- **Brighton, USA**

 ## Date

--**2024**
+- **2024**

 ## Description

-This is a simple text-based Blackjack (21) game developed in C. The game simulates the popular card game where players attempt to achieve a hand value closest to 21 without exceeding it, competing against a dealer.
+This is a simple text based Blackjack (21) game developed in C. The game simulates the popular card game where players attempt to achieve a hand value closest to 21 without exceeding it, competing against a dealer.
 The game includes the following features:

 - **Card Drawing**: Both player and dealer draw cards, with face cards (Jack, Queen, King) worth 10 points and Ace worth either 1 or 11.
 - **Betting System**: Players place a bet using their available chips before each round.